MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/itpro-introduction-to-automation-apis.md

 ### Modifying user properties

 Get the current user properties by issuing a [GET users](api/dynamics_user_get.md).
-This will get the UserSecurityId needed on subsequent requests.
+This gets the UserSecurityId needed on subsequent requests.

 To modify the user, create a [PATCH user](api/dynamics_user_update.md) request as shown in the example below.